 Mission of Community Hospice

 Community Hospice is the oldest and largest non-profit hospice organization in the Central Valley providing medical, nursing, emotional, spiritual and educational support to individuals, their families, loved ones, and caregivers coping with grief or a life-threatening illness.
-The mission of Community Hospice is to provide compassionate and quality care, education and support to terminally ill patients and their families, regardless of ability to pay.
+The mission of Community Hospice is to embrace individuals and families facing life-changing journeys, enhancing quality of life for all.

 Community Hospice Services in the Central Valley